Rohit60303/chat-app/README.md

      - All the messages are displayed with the sender’s username.

-     - There is distinct styling for sent vs. received messages.

 3. Active User Count -

      - Displays the number of online users in real-time.